Opposition to immigration: Italy

 According to poll published by Corriere della Sera, one of two respondents (51%) approved closing Italy's ports to further boat migrants arriving via the Mediterranean, while 19% welcomed further boat migrants.

 In 2018, a poll by Pew Research found that a majority (71%) wanted fewer immigrants to be allowed into the country, 18% wanted to keep the current level and 5% wanted to increase immigration.

+During her 2022 election campaign, Italian Prime Minister Giorgia Meloni pledged to implement a total naval blockade in the Mediterranean to halt undocumented migration.
+However, the administration faced criticism from portions of its right-wing electorate after sea arrivals reached historic highs in 2023.
+Her governmen subsequently expanded legal labour migration through the Decreto Flussi ('Flows Decree'), which set quotas for the admission of 452,000 non-EU workers between 2023 and 2025 to address labour shortages.
+The expansion of legal labour migration drew criticism from right-wing politicians, who argued it contradicted Meloni's campaign stance on restricting immigration.
+Critics maintained that the policy prioritized employers' interests over domestic family incentives and measures to increase Italy's birth rate.

+This internal friction became apparent in October 2023, when the Florentine regional transport company Autolinee Toscane began to actively recruit migrant workers.
+Francesco Torselli, the regional leader of Meloni's Brothers of Italy party in Tuscany, publicly condemned the initiative.
+On Instagram, he questioned the necessity of wage increases for local drivers when employers could instead hire immigrants for lower pay.
+Political and media analysts characterised the government's approach as a political "sleight of hand".
+They argued that high-profile rhetoric on undocumented migrant arrivals serves to distract the public from the large-scale admission of legal foreign laborers.

 Poland

 In 2023, Poland held a referendum with a question "Do you support the admission of thousands of illegal immigrants from the Middle East and Africa, in accordance with the forced relocation mechanism imposed by the European bureaucracy?.
 96.79% of voters voted no. The referendum was boycotted by the main opposition parties resulting in a turnout of only 40% (compared to more than 70% for the election).

+In April 2024, Polish Prime Minister Donald Tusk publicly opposed the EU Migration Pact's mandatory relocation mechanism, affirming that his government would take measures to prevent Poland from participating in it.